nikoskal/samant/Installation.md

 	$ cd /bin
 	$./graphdb

 The GraphDB Workbench is available at port 7200 of your machine.
 Visit localhost:7200 and create a new repository with the default settings.
-Then, visit the openrdf-workbench (location depending on where the adaptor is deployed) and create a New repository.
+Then, visit the openrdf-workbench (location depending on where the adapter is deployed) and create a New repository.
 In the dropdown list, select the "Remote RDF Store" option.
 After clicking "Next" you will be prompted to specify the "Sesame server locations".
 Use the url of the GraphDB Workbench.
 For the "Remote repository ID" use the name of the repository you created with the GraphDB Workbench and then click "Create".

 Now you should import the respective Ontologies.
 Firstly, download the Ontologies from http://samant.lab.netmode.ntua.gr/documents .
 Again, visit the GraphDB Workbench and click "Import" -> "RDF" -> "Local Files" and upload both of the downloaded files.

-Congratulations, your repository is now created and connected to the adaptor!
+Congratulations, your repository is now created and connected to the adapter!

 Certificates